alexandria-g/new_ng-intl-tel-input/README.md

 You can configure the plugin by changing the global object `intlTelInputOptions`.
 This will apply specified changes across all plugin instances in your application.
-All configuration options could be found in the [original plugin documentation][intl-tel-input-options].
+All configuration options could be found in the [original plugin documentation].

 #### Global Configuration Example